gathurian/dotfiles/README.md

 * Set a wallpaper using ```nitrogen /path/to/picture/folder```
 * Copy the ```lucariox.vim``` file into the ```/usr/share/vim/vim81/colors``` directory
 * Copy the .vimrc, .bashrc and .bash_aliases in your home-directory
-* Open the config file with your favourite text-editor and set the variables at the top
+* Open the config file with your favourite text-editor and set the variables at the top.